aws/s2n-tls/tests/regression/README.md

 ## Test Details

-### test_set_security_policy_and_build
+### test_set_config

-Configures an s2n-tls configuration with a specified security policy and loads a certificate key pair.
+Configures and creates a new s2n-tls configuration with a specified security policy and loads a certificate key pair.
 Ensures the configuration is valid and can be built.

 ### test_rsa_handshake